Toorium/Yield/APIDoc2.md

-# Language Specification API Documentation
+# Bject Language Specification

 ## Overview

-This language is a strict prototype-based OOP scripting language designed for game and application development.
+Bject is a strict prototype-based OOP scripting language designed for game development, applications, and interactive systems.

-The main philosophy:
+The core philosophy:

-- Objects define behavior and type.
+- Objects define types and behavior.
-- Configurations define variations.
+- Configurations define variations of objects.
 - Objects have fixed structures.
 - Missing properties cause errors.
 - `nil` is allowed, but missing values are not.
-- `{}` is reserved for data.
+- Composition is preferred through nested objects.
-- `[]` is reserved for code blocks.
+- Tables and arrays have separate structures.
+- Syntax prioritizes readability and consistency.

+The name Bject represents the idea that the "B" can represent different concepts:

+- Object
+- Project
+- Subject
+- Blueprint
+- Build

 ---

 # Comments

+Comments use:

 ```
 // This is a comment